lookatthem-tech/jekyll-project-03/pages/ApiDev/SmsIntegration.md

 <p>Broadcast Messaging can be turned off by unchecking the related boxes for Broadcast Email, Broadcast Mailbox, and Broadcast Message SMS.
 Unchecking these has no effect on the options under them for Primary Email, Mailbox, and SMS.
 If&#160;Primary Email, Mailbox or SMS are disabled, the corresponding Broadcast Messaging option is disabled as well.</p>

-<div class="Note" ><b>Note:</b> To comply with Twilio and industry standards, end users will be able to reply with STOP, CANCEL, etc. to any SMS notification.
+{% include note.html content="To comply with Twilio and industry standards, end users will be able to reply with STOP, CANCEL, etc. to any SMS notification.
 If they do, notification preferences will be updated in the application to disable SMS.
-Notification preference changes can be audited in the Account Audit Trail report as well.</div>
+Notification preference changes can be audited in the Account Audit Trail report as well." %}